njbear136/NJ-in-Element/README.md

 ## Tech Stack
 HTML, CSS and Javascript(no dependencies used)

+## How to Clone

+1. Copy the repository URL from GitHub
+2. Open your terminal/command prompt
+3. Run in terminal: git clone https://github.com/njbear136/NJ-in-Element.git
+4. Navigate to the folder, run in terminal: cd NJ-in-Element
+5. Open `index.html` in your browser and enjoy!

 ## Live link: https://njbear136.github.io/NJ-in-Element/

 ## Screenshot of the home page for a preview: